AdaCore/spark2014/docs/ug/usage_scenarios.rst

 Portability of Ada Programs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Programs with errors cause additional portability issues than programs without errors, which is why we consider them separately.
+Programs with errors cause additional portability issues not seen in programs without errors, which is why we consider them separately.

 Portability of Programs Without Errors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Ada Reference Manual defines precisely which features of the language
-depend on choices by the compiler (see Ada RM 1.1.3 "Conformity of an
+depend on choices made by the compiler (see Ada RM 1.1.3 "Conformity of an
 Implementation with the Standard"):

 * *Implementation defined behavior* - The set of possible behaviors is